ppy/osu-wiki/news/2019-02-05-happy-chinese-new-year.md

 [![](/wiki/shared/news/2019-02-05-happy-chinese-new-year/poster.png)](/wiki/shared/news/2019-02-05-happy-chinese-new-year/poster.png)

-Also, the [Newspaper Mapping Contest 2019](https://osu.ppy.sh/forum/t/863274) in Chinese community has started, those who doesn't have ranked mapset are trying their best, let's wish they get a good result.
+As a little extra, the [Newspaper Mapping Contest 2019](https://osu.ppy.sh/forum/t/863274) in the Chinese community has started!
+Let's wish those participating for the first time without ever having a ranked beatmap some extra luck in the new year!

 —Fycho